material-components/material-components-android/docs/getting-started.md

 to find the latest version of the library.

-**Note:** In order to use the new `Material3` themes and component styles, you must depend on version `1.5.0-alpha04` or later.
+**Note:** In order to use the new `Material3` themes and component styles, you should depend on version `1.5.0` or later.

 ### New Namespace and AndroidX